-Hunter Education Instructor Training
+AGR271 Hunter Education Instructor Training 1 cr. hr.

 This course will get the student certified to become an assistant Hunter Safety Course Instructor through Kansas Department of Wildlife, Parks, and Tourism.
 Students will participate in instructing a Hunter Safety Course.